sta/websocket-sharp/README.md

 If you set this property to nothing, the validation does nothing with the server certificate, always returns valid.

-As a **WebSocket Server**, creating and setting an instance of the WebSocket server with some settings for the secure connection.
+As a **WebSocket Server**, creating an instance of the `WebSocketServer` or `HttpServer` class with some settings for the secure connection.

 ```cs
 var wssv = new WebSocketServer (4649, true);